 On a recent early morning, my nine-year-old daughter emerged from her bedroom, wearing that look I’ve come to recognize as either meaning, “I have covered the entire bedroom in pink glitter and you will love it” or “I have discovered the hard way that the cat doesn’t like swimming.”
 The truth was closer to the latter than the former.

 My eldest held up a sheet of paper and proclaimed, “There is no such thing as the Tooth Fairy, and now I have proof.”

 The paper was crumpled slightly and folded in half.
-I opened it and saw that it was a note to the Tooth Fairy (poorly spelled, I may add, and I only add this because I’m a writer, and the fact that my kid can’t spell bugs the absolute shit out of me, and this makes me a Bad Human, and I know this, and I’ll do something about it eventually, so…yeah).
+I opened it and saw that it was a note to the Tooth Fairy (poorly spelled, I may add, and I only add this because I’m a writer and the fact that my kid can’t spell bugs me to no end.
+This makes me a Bad Human, and I know this, and I’ll do something about it eventually, so…yeah).

 “Exactly!” she cried.
 “I didn’t tell you on purpose.
 So I put the tooth under my pillow last night with this letter to the Tooth Fairy, and I’m like, ‘If you really exist, you’ll take the tooth, leave me ten dollars, and sign your name on the document.'”